 If you’ve been to New Orleans you may think that we’re going to take the easy route and go for the ubiquitous Lucky Dog.
 But since we’ve been there, done that (and can’t bear to tell the story), we went for our true sentimental favorite.

 We had decided to only indulge one food nostalgia and knew it had to be Cafe Maspero in the French Quarter.
 This was our go-to choice for great food, cheap prices, and the guaranteed doggie bag.
 Our forever favorite is their incredible pastrami and swiss.
-We share one sandwich and take the other one home.
+We shared one sandwich and took the other one home.
 Pair that with a $1 Strawberry Daiquiri and you’ve got a really cheap date!

 The Big 3 also have 3 things in common:

 1. They are all made with high quality ingredients.

 2. All 3 sandwiches are made with Leidenheimer Bread: “Good to the last crumb.”
 Producing perfect French bread for Po-boys since 1896.

 3. And the best news is that for all you Vegetarians out there, each of the Big 3 has a veggie version.

 Oh yeah, I nearly forgot.
 We did go to one other old favorite – Cafe du Monde.
 We just couldn’t leave town without a parting beignet, some chicory coffee, and powdered sugar all over our clothes.

 As they say in New Orleans, “It’s All Good!”